 - Switch the mixer into high-speed and slowly add the remaining sugar while beating the egg whites continuously – until you see stiff peaks.

 - Continue adding and folding until you've used all the beaten egg whites.
-Do not overmix, just enough to evenly combine.
+Do not overmix, just enough to combine.

 - Pour your torta caprese batter into the prepared pan.
 Use a spatula to level the top of the cake.